riteshzode/ecs-ecr-terraform/README.md

 Before you begin, ensure you have the following installed:

 - AWS CLI
+  use aws configure to connect the user

 - Terraform
+  terraform --version

 ## Usage Instructions

 Clone this repository to your local machine: